boxing-core-strength

 5. Jump Rope (Underrated Core Work)

-Especially when you start doing the boxer skip or alternating foot patterns.
+Jump rope isn’t just cardio.
+It builds rhythmic core engagement, postural control, and elastic stability.
+This is true especially when you start doing the boxer skip or alternating foot patterns.
 Your core is working the entire time to keep everything coordinated.

 Boxing vs Traditional Core Training